 We don’t realize how often we use tools in our day-to-day lives.
 Try living, for example, without something as commonplace as silverware.
 It would completely change the way you structure your day, right?
 The same thing goes for emotional tools.
 If you are trying to live your life without employing the tools you have at your disposal, you are giving yourself an unnecessarily hard time.

-The second tool I help women find is the ability to change their minds.
-One of the best things a woman can do for herself mentally, is to begin looking at her life in new and different ways.
+The second tool I help partners of sex addicts find is the ability to change their minds.
+One of the best things a woman can do for herself mentally is to begin looking at her life in new and different ways.
 Rather than seeing herself as either “in a relationship” (and therefore worth something), or “not in a relationship” (and therefore worthless), we take steps to help her understand herself as an individual.

 Where to Go For Help